 Flat foot disadvantages have quite a few reasons ranging from genetic imbalance to growth issues.
 Flat foot can occur by birth, by stretched or injured tendons, bone dislocation, arthritis or nerve ailments.
-Other external factors like obesity, high blood pressure, diabetes, gestational hormonal imbalance, cerebral palsy, muscular dystrophy and aging can cause flat foot symptoms in people.
+Other external factors like obesity, high blood pressure, diabetes, gestational hormonal imbalance, cerebral palsy, muscular dystrophy and ageing can cause flat foot symptoms in people.

 Generally, most people with flat foot live their lives pretty normally, without any irregularities.
 Those who experience pain, usually have it in the mid-foot region.
 It tends to intensify with activity and might be conveyed by swelling along the inner ankle and arch.
 Hip, knee, and lower back pain are also common due to the instability of posture.
 It can affect the walking stance to a characteristic flat foot pace.

 Treatment of flat foot can differ based on age.
-Flat foot in children can often sort out without medical involvement.
+Flat foot in children can often be sorted out without medical involvement.
 They usually develop arches by adolescence or early adulthood.
 Current research has shown that the use of orthotic support in curing flat foot in children is rarely beneficial.
 In the case of children with congenital foot deformities, surgery can be an optional treatment.

 However, fallen arches in adults tend to be lasting and non-reversible.
 A podiatrist or a foot specialist can diagnose a flat f00t by some basic visual examinations.
-Then comes the X-ray, ultrasound, CT scans, pressure pad scans People often use over-the-counter pain reliever pills to get over, but it is never a permanent solution.
+Then comes the X-ray, ultrasound, CT scans, and pressure pad scans People often use over-the-counter pain reliever pills to get over, but it is never a permanent solution.
 Non-surgical treatment of flat feet should include exercises, therapeutic massages and foot gymnastics.

-An insole is a removable sole bought over-the-counter to make the shoe a perfect fit.
+An insole is a removable sole bought over the counter to make the shoe a perfect fit.
 It is important to select an insole that provides the right amount of edifice, elasticity and stability.
 Proper cushioning for shock absorption is also essential.
 The insole padding must be springy and supportive and should not flatten after a few uses.
 Lack of shock absorption can cause a great deal of pain in the lower back and the joints.
-These custom made insoles slipped in the pair of shoes are a much less expensive option for adult flat foot cure.
-While investing in a shoe, it is always imperative to go for absolute custom made insoles.
-We can put our attention to choosing one that helps stability, motion-control and comfort.
+These custom-made insoles slipped in the pair of shoes are a much less expensive option for adult flat foot cure.
+While investing in a shoe, it is always imperative to go for absolute custom-made insoles.
+We can put our attention to choosing one that helps stability, motion control and comfort.